GameHackingTools/LuaAPI/index.md

 ----------------------------------------------------
 ## Enums
+Note: You can dump all the latest version of these enums ingame when wToolkit is running with the command .dumpluafiles

 ### Hacks (todo)
 Depending on the licence for the currently authenticated user you will get one of the following lists for hacks: